davejachimiak/davejachimiak.github.io/_posts/2015-05-19-a-functional-implementation-of-an-abstract-design-server.markdown

 description:  Let's implement an abstract development server using functional thinking.
 categories: development software-design servers
 ---
-### pulling out main ideas...
-* modeling the design as a functional program
-* maintaining state in a functional program
-* explicit state
-* what are the natures of the states?
-** build process - finite but unknown time
-** server process - infinite time (until the main program's process is
-                    interuppted)
-* why do we need to maintain a reference to the build process?
-* what are the levels of the program? (boot, file-watcher, sub-program)
-* how do we keep a reference to a system-level process in Haskell?
-* how to listen to processes and act differently according to their exit code?

 I. Levels of the program
   A. Boot
     1. Build the server binary